IngridAtMicrosoft/DocsContent/singlesource/ams/streaming-policy-list-how-to.md

 ## Methods

-Use the following methods to create a streaming locator.
+Use the following methods to list streaming policies.

 ## [CLI](#tab/cli/)